Nile University of Nigeria: Accreditation

+Inaugural Lecture Series

+Nile University of Nigeria held her first Inaugural Lecture on July 18, 2024, which was delivered by Prof Titilayo Obilade, a professor of Community Medicine.
+The title of the inaugural lecture was "Health Messaging: Currency for Today, Savings for Tomorrow".
+Prof. Obilade drew on her years of experience in academia as well as her work in global health and community service to emphasize the importance of timely and accurate health messages in both preventing health crises in the short term and laying the groundwork for long-term health improvements.
+The second inaugural lecture was delivered by Prof. Steve A. Adeshina a professor of Computer Vision and Engineering on October 17, 2024.
+The title of the lecture was "Machine Intelligence vs Human Intelligence: Can Machines Outperform Humans?"
+The third inaugural lecture was delivered by Prof. Chigozie Enwere a professor of International Relations and Strategic Studies on January 23, 2025.
+The title of the lecture was "Modern Trends and Issues in African Revolution: A New Perspective in African Politics".

 Sports & scholarships

 Nile University hosts a basketball team called Nile Spartans formed in 2018 which regularly featured in the second tier of the Nigerian National Basketball League and won the prestigious National Division Two in November 2019 and the Sam Ogwuche International Sports Foundation tournament in June 2021.

 The team, joined the National Division One league and won the league in 2021.

 The university offers full sports scholarships to students with outstanding performance in sports at national or professional level if they participate in the Nile basketball team.
 There are also partial academic scholarships for students which range from 10% to 100% and are based on students’ performances in the West African Examination Council (WAEC) and Joint Admissions and Matriculation Board (JAMB) exams.

 The university's athletes have participated in various major competitions where it won the 2018 West African University Games, the 8th National Swimming Championship (2018) and the World Junior Tennis Tour (2019).

 In February 2022, Nile University qualified for the 26th edition of the Nigerian University Games (NUGA) that was held in University of Lagos.
 It was the first appearance of the university and the sport team came back as the third placed University on the medals table.